 - Electrical current limits.
 The CAT5 cable used has a limitation of 1A per conductor.
 The user is responsible to assure that sufficient power is supplied to the cable to supply all nodes drawing power from the bus within 20' of a power injection point without exceeding this amount.
 Each node is marked with the amount of current required or supplied to assist the user in this calculation.
 Be sure to count external loads such as signal lamps, etc. - Propagation delay.
 The speed of any CAN network is inversely proportional to its total length.
 The LCC CAN network was chosen to run a maximum of 1000'/300m at 125K bits per second.
 This is a good match to most layouts. - Further, the maximum cable length is reduced by 20'/6m for each physical node attached to the segment.
-This limits each segment to about 48 nodes, or even fewer for longer segments. - Each CAN segment should form a single serial string of nodes with a single termination at each end.
+This limits each segment to about 48 nodes, or even fewer for longer segments. - Each CAN segment must form a single serial string of nodes with a single termination at each end.
 Short side branches are allowed, but they count as double their length when subtracted from the total segment length.
 This requirement assures reliable data transmission at high speeds.
-The terminators prevent electrical reflections, and lack of long branching prevents introducing jitter into the signals.
+The terminators not only prevent electrical reflections, but also provide the load for the recessive data bits.
+The lack of long branching prevents introducing jitter into the signals.
 Both things are necessary to prevent issues inherent with long lines at high data rates.